STLAM:MILStellantis N.V. Analysis

 Key Factors

-- persistent negative cash flow
+- High debt load and negative cash flow

 Key Metrics & Analysis